-Story is the original distance learning opportunity.
-But it’s far more powerful, and a lot more enjoyable, than any internet classroom.
-That’s why movies and television programs are so important to so many people.
-Sacred Story, in particular, permits us to meet and come to know people, places, and events far from our own daily lives, and to learn from those experiences as if we had been there ourselves.
+Story can teach because, if it’s told properly, Story is the original distance learning mechanism.
+But Story is far more powerful, and a lot more enjoyable, than any internet classroom or streaming webinar that delivers distance learning.
+Story engages us so deeply that books, movies, and television programs are an important part of many peoples’ lives.
+Sacred Story, in particular, permits us to meet and come to know people, places, and events far from our own daily lives, and to learn from those experiences as if we, ourselves, had been there and had those experiences.

-The Story told here was given to the writer especially for you.
+The Story told in the following pages was given to the writer especially for you.
 The Deer of the Grandmother’s Dream you will meet invites you through the fence between your world and ours.
 She, and we, are holding up the bottom strand of wire for you to slip under it.
-Let me dust the pine needles off your jeans as you stand up. . .
-And now, come with me into a Story that is all about What Comes Through the Fence.
+So come on.
+Slide under the bottom wire of that fence.
+Then let me dust the pine needles off your jeans as you stand up. . .
+And now come with me into a Story that is all about What Comes Through the Fence.

 (This time, there’s no link to take you back to the main IKhana Fund page.
 Just come on through the fence, instead.
 You know you want to.)